Sfeng666/SV_analyses/CNV/README.md

 6. BayeScEnv only allow integer, so the effective pool size should be rounded (round half up) before input (because BayeScEnv will automatically round down).

 ## Questions
-1. How to narrow down SNPs for analysis:
-    * filter SNPs by AF or allele count - average AF across all samples (e.g. 5%)
-    * filter by global Fst at each SNP (local adaptation sites tend to have higher Fst)
-        * advantages: run faster; avoid multiple-test issues
-2. Which environment variables to include:
+1. Which environment variables to include:
     * Ratio of built area to vegetation (trees + crops)
     * Ratio of crop to trees
     * Altitude